rbarzic/verilog_examples/README.md

 parameter.
 See Readme.md file under ./simple_counter for compilation/simulation instructions.

+## memory_load

+Show how to load a RAM model with the content of a file

 ## Notes for Ubuntu users :
 - you probably need to install the icarus compiler/simulator, gtkwave,